 Flavor and Taste of the Aji Dulce

 These peppers offer up a sweet and somewhat fruity flavor with very little heat, making them quite popular.
 Some report a smoky quality to the pods.
 Because of their sweet flavor and mild heat, they are very popular in Dominican, Cuban and Puerto Rican cuisines, including many national dishes.
-They are commonly used in sofrito, which is a massively popular flavor building puree widely used in Latin America and Caribbean cooking, and dishes like Puerto Rican Arroz con Pollo or Cuban Ropa Vieja and Picadillo.
+They are commonly used in sofrito, which is a massively popular flavor building puree widely used in Latin America and Caribbean cooking, and dishes like Puerto Rican Arroz con Pollo, Sancocho, or Cuban Ropa Vieja and Picadillo.
 They are widely used in making sauces, soups, stews and rice dishes.

 Growing Aji Dulce Peppers

 I’ve grown these peppers in my garden on and off over the years and consider them very easy to grow.
 The plants enjoy full sun and they are always highly productive.
 A single plant will produce many dozens of peppers over the season, fruiting quite often.
 Learn more about Growing Chili Peppers to help, or see this Guide to Growing Chili Peppers.